AV1: Patent claims

 On 23 May 2023, the European Commission decided to close the investigation while taking no further action.
 But in an email they reiterated that the closure does not constitute a finding of compliance or non-compliance with EU antitrust laws.

 In October 2023, patent pool operator Avanci announced the start of a new licensing program targeting video streaming operators that use AV1 in addition to H.265, H.266, VP9, etc.

+In March 2026, Dolby sued Snapchat for Video patent infringement in the United States District Court for the District of Delaware (D. Del., case no. 1:26-cv-00317 (Dolby Video Compression LLC v.
+Snap Inc.)) and in the Rio de Janeiro State Court in Brazil (Case no. 3043830-49.2026.8.19.0001 (Dolby Video Compression, LLC v.
+Snap Inc.).

+In May 2026, the 5th Business Court of Rio de Janeiro granted Dolby IP Bridge a preliminary injunction against Skyworth.
+The judge banned implementation of patented technologies in current and upcoming products sold in Brazil.
+In the same month, Malikie Innovations sued TCL Technology over AV1 patents in United States District Court for the Eastern District of Texas.

 AV1 Image File Format (AVIF)

 AV1 Image File Format (AVIF) is an image file format specification for storing still images or image sequences compressed with AV1 in the HEIF file format.
 It competes with HEIC which uses the same container format, built upon ISOBMFF, but HEVC for compression.